AhmedEsaam/Embedded-Linux/CPP/Sessions_and_Labs/Session_09_Concurrency_P1/README.md

 * `std::cout <<` is not thread safe.

+---

 ### How to make a function safe on a shared resource

 To guarantee using multiple threads on the same resource does not cause problems:

 * We can use the **Mutex** class
 * Or, use atomic operations.
+(In the next session)

+---

 ### Dead lock